suspect-devices/digithink/docs/buildnotes/docker-vm-configuration/Readme.md

 ...
 repo saved to /etc/yum.repos.d/docker-ce.repo
 ```

-#### Then we check to see if the docer version is going to install.
+#### Then we check to see if the docker version is going to install.

 ```
 [root@franklin feurig]# # yum list docker-ce --showduplicates | sort -r|wc -l
 [root@franklin feurig]# yum list docker-ce --showduplicates | sort -r|wc -l